W-algebras, Gaussian Free Fields and $\mathfrak{g}$-Dotsenko-Fateev integrals: Introduction

 \begin{itemize} \item We plan to explore this direction in a future work.
-To be more specific we first plan to address the case of $\g=B_2$ in which case and to the best of our knowledge no result is known at the time being concerning Selberg integrals.
-In that case we aim to show that Ward identities and therefore~\ref{thm:B2} hold true where we consider Toda correlation functions rather than free-field ones.
-This would hopefully lead to the derivation of some three-point correlation functions along the method that we describe in Subsection~\ref{subsec:Mukhin_Varchenko}.
-As such we should be able to compute Toda structure constants using the same reasoning and recover Selberg integrals as special cases.
-At this stage the only information we miss is solving the Fuchsian equation described above. \item Though we have described here how to proceed in the case where the underlying Lie algebra is $B_2$, we expect this method to work in a more general case.
-To this end the general method we propose is systematic and paves the way to an algorithmic derivation of $\g$-Selberg integrals arising from the Mukhin-Varchenko conjecture.
-For instance in the case where $\g=B_n$ we believe that four-point correlation functions containing two degenerate insertions $\alpha^*=-\gamma\omega_n$ and $\alpha_2=-\gamma\omega_1$ are also solutions of a Fuchsian differential equation of order $2n$.
-We also expect this statement to be true for its Langlands dual $C_n$. \item It is also a challenging problem to try to understand what is the structure of Vertex Operator Algebra that is naturally associated with Liouville and Toda CFTs.
+To be more specific we first plan to address the case of $\g=B_2$ and aim to show that Ward identities and therefore~\ref{thm:B2} hold true where we consider Toda correlation functions rather than free-field ones.
+This would hopefully lead to the derivation of some three-point correlation functions along the method that we describe in Subsection~\ref{subsec:Mukhin_Varchenko}, and recover Selberg integrals as special cases. \item Though we have described here how to proceed when $\g=B_2$, we expect this approach to work in a more general case.
+Indeed the method we propose is systematic and paves the way to an algorithmic derivation of $\g$-Selberg integrals arising from the Mukhin-Varchenko conjecture.
+For instance when $\g=B_n$ (and likewise for its Langlands dual $C_n$) we believe that four-point correlation functions containing two degenerate insertions $\alpha^*=-\gamma\omega_n$ and $\alpha_2=-\gamma\omega_1$ are also solutions of a Fuchsian differential equation of order $2n$. \item It is also a challenging problem to understand what is the structure of Vertex Operator Algebra that is naturally associated with Liouville and Toda CFTs.
 Being able to figure out in which form we could make sense of this object is fundamental in building a bridge between the two approaches, and would hopefully lead to a better understanding of objects coming from both sides, one striking example being the convergence of conformal blocks. \end{itemize}